How open is the asteroid-mass primordial black hole window?: Method

 where $\alpha(\mbh)$ parameterizes the number of particle species which can be emitted at a significant rate from a BH of mass $\mbh$.
 BHs with mass $\mbh \gg 10^{17} \, {\rm g}$ can only emit photons and neutrinos, while those with smaller masses (and higher temperatures) can emit other particle species, such as electrons and positrons \cite{Page:1976df, Page:1977um}.
 Unstable particles emitted by PBHs decay to stable secondary particles, such as photons and electrons.
 The total emission of a given species from a PBH is the combination of the primary (i.e.~directly emitted) and secondary components.
 As a result of Hawking evaporation, the PBH mass changes with time and PBHs have a finite lifetime.
 Since the PBH mass is time-dependent, the PBH mass function (MF) also evolves with time (see Sec.~\ref{subsubsec:evolve}).

-Constraints on the fraction of dark matter consisting of PBHs, $\fpbh$, can be obtained by comparing the flux of Hawking-emitted particles from PBHs with observations (see Ref.~\cite{Auffinger:2022khh} for a recent review of PBH evaporation constraints).
+Constraints on the fraction of dark matter consisting of PBHs, $\fpbh$, can be obtained by comparing the flux of Hawking-emitted particles from PBHs with observations (see e.g. Ref.~\cite{Carr:2009jm} and for a recent review Ref.~\cite{Auffinger:2022khh}).
 For a delta-function MF, existing constraints exclude $\fpbh=1$ for PBHs with mass $\mpbh \lesssim 10^{17} \, {\rm g}$.
 There are various evaporation constraints, from different particle species and observations, calculated using different assumptions, with different uncertainties (see Ref.~\cite{Auffinger:2022khh}).
-We consider two illustrative constraints, from INTEGRAL/SPI observations of MeV gamma rays~\cite{Korwar:2023kpy} and Voyager 1 measurements of the flux of electrons and positrons~\cite{Boudaud:2018hqb}.
-The INTEGRAL/SPI MeV gamma-ray limit places tight constraints on $f_{\rm PBH}$ (for a delta-function MF) for $10^{16} \, {\rm g} \lesssim m \lesssim 10^{17} \, {\rm g}$, while the Voyager 1 $e^{\pm}$ observations place tight constraints on $f_{\rm PBH}$ for $m \lesssim 10^{16} \, {\rm g}$.
+We consider two illustrative constraints: the INTEGRAL/SPI MeV gamma-ray limits from Ref.~\cite{Korwar:2023kpy} which tightly constrain $f_{\rm PBH}$ (for a delta-function MF) for $10^{16} \, {\rm g} \lesssim m \lesssim 10^{17} \, {\rm g}$, and the Voyager 1 $e^{\pm}$ limits from Ref.~\cite{Boudaud:2018hqb} which tightly constrain $f_{\rm PBH}$ for $m \lesssim 10^{16} \, {\rm g}$.
 As we will see in Sec.~\ref{sec: results}, the constraint that rules out $\fpbh=1$ for the largest value of $\mpbh$ doesn't necessarily exclude $\fpbh=1$ for the largest peak mass for broad, extended MFs.

 Ref.~\cite{Korwar:2023kpy} calculates constraints from gamma rays produced by positrons from PBH evaporation annihilating with electrons in the interstellar medium, including the contribution from positrons that first form a positronium bound state.
 We use the constraint (shown with a dashed purple line in Fig.~1 of Ref.~\cite{Korwar:2023kpy}) obtained using the INTEGRAL/SPI limit on the flux of MeV gamma rays from a component with a Navarro-Frenk-White (NFW) density profile from Ref.~\cite{Berteaud:2022tws}.
 We use the Voyager 1 $e^{\pm}$ constraint in the left panel of Fig.~2 of Ref.\cite{Boudaud:2018hqb} with astrophysical background subtraction for their propagation model A, which has strong diffusive reacceleration.